Dlacreme/wttj/README.md

  - `shapely` & `pandas`.
 You can install the dependencies using `pip install -r ./requirements.txt` (I suggest using virtualenv)
  - GEOS: dependency of `shapely`, a python library used for processing geo location positions

-You will find more details on how to run the python script in `ex01/README.md`, however I made a small shell script to run some it from this folder:
+You will find more details on how to run the python script in `ex01/README.md`, however I made a small shell script to run the python script from this folder:

 | COMMAND            | DESCRIPTION                           |
 | ------------------ | ------------------------------------- |